About Form Views

 Tip: To learn more about using display rules, see our article here

-Record rules add or update records in your database.
-For example, you can insert or update a connected record or update the record this form is working with.
+Record actions add or update records in your database.
+For example, you can insert or update a connected record or update the record the form is working with.

-A record rule is added by defining an action and the conditions (when) that trigger the action.
+A record action is added by defining an action and the conditions (When) that trigger the action.

 Action: The action to take when the rule is triggered: